Vibration Analysis: Compliance, MTBF and Sustainable Reliability

 What Is Vibration Analysis?

-Vibration analysis involves measuring and analyzing the oscillations of machinery and structures to identify potential faults.
-By examining parameters such as frequency, amplitude, and phase angle, engineers can detect issues like imbalance, misalignment, and bearing defects before they escalate into major failures.
+Vibration analysis involves measuring and interpreting the oscillations of machinery and structures to identify potential faults.
+By examining parameters such as frequency, amplitude and phase angle, engineers can detect issues like imbalance, misalignment and bearing defects before they escalate into major failures.
+Crucially, reducing vibration at source directly improves MTBF, minimises maintenance and extends product life.

 The Role of a Vibration Engineer